oracle-livelabs/goldengate/ggs-common/building-blocks/tasks/adb/05-create-deployment.md

 22. Back in the Create deployment panel, for Password secret, ensure **LLsecret** is selected, and then click **Create**.

 You're brought to the Deployment Details page.
 It takes a few minutes for the deployment to be created.
 Its status changes from CREATING to ACTIVE when it's ready for you to use.
-You can continue with Tasks 2, 3, and 4 while you wait for the deployment creation to complete.